FreaKzero/ssgl-doom-launcher/README.md

 - Filter/Search abilities for Mods and Packages
   - Fuzzyfilter by Modname or Directory location
+  - Find your Mods easily your own directories on your Harddrive
   - Sort Mods and Packages by Newest, Oldest, Active, ASC or DESC

 - Package (Mod List) System